The EKCO add-on is a utility tool to perform maintenance operations on a kURL cluster.

 This feature is available in version 0.8.0+.

-The following spec and command would enable auto-upgrades for an installation:
+The following specification and command enables automatic upgrades for an installation:

 spec: ekco: version: "latest" autoUpgradeSchedule: Sat 17:30